Čáslav

 Čáslav (/cs/; Tschaslau) is a town in Kutná Hora District in the Central Bohemian Region of the Czech Republic.
-It has about 11,000 inhabitants.
+It has about 10,000 inhabitants.
+The town is located on the Brslenka Stream in the Central Elbe Table.

+Čáslav is known for an air base of the Czech Air Force with the military Čáslav Airport.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Čáslav is the Church of Saints Peter and Paul.

 Administrative division

 Čáslav consists of three municipal parts (in brackets population according to the 2021 census):